sinazadeh/userscripts/Amazon_Filter_Sold_by_Amazoncom.readme.md

 # 🛍️ Amazon Filter: Sold by Amazon.com

-A lightweight userscript that adds a persistent dropdown filter to Amazon search and category pages — making it easier to view items sold by Amazon.com or other Amazon-owned sellers.
+A lightweight userscript that enhances Amazon's filtering capabilities, making it easier to view items sold directly by Amazon.com or other Amazon-owned entities.

 ## **📥 Install from GitHub**